Me: “Dude, what’s up with this weird error message when I try to pull up my site?”

 7. Don’t Underestimate the Power of a Good Password

-As mentioned previously, a lot of the time it’s not an individual person hacking your site, but a program that looks for holes in software or user configurations and exploits these vulnerabilities.
+As mentioned previously, a lot of the time it’s not a person hacking your site, but a program that looks for holes in software or user configurations and exploits these vulnerabilities.
 These types of programs also look for weak passwords to take advantage of.

 Ensure that your password is difficult to hack by frequently rotating your password and creating very complex passwords.
 There are password manager apps that will allow you to keep a list of encoded passwords so that you can use very secure passwords without having to worry about forgetting them.